 As autumn’s outdoor temperatures begin to moderate, many of us look forward to opportunities for vigorous cardiorespiratory activities that we put aside in the heat of the summer.
 It's much easi ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Achieving nutritional balance in the body is essential in preventing disease.
 The types of food that we eat and their combination can impact our health and well-being.
 A great percentage of chronic disease symptoms are directly related to irregular or improper food intake.
-For example sugar and fat will increase problems in diabetics.
-In the case of arthritis and joint inflammation, dark shade vegetables should not be ingested, such as eggplant, potatoes, and green peppers.
+For example, sugar and fat will increase problems in diabetics.
+In the case of arthritis and joint inflammation, dark shade vegetables should not be ingested.
+This includes eggplant, potatoes, and green peppers.

-In Chinese Medicine foods are grouped into four categories: cold-hot-cooling-warming.
+In Chinese Medicine foods are grouped into four categories: cold, hot, cooling, and warming.
 They are also classified according to their benefits and harmful effects on each of the internal organs and channels.

 Some foods with hot/warming qualities:

 Sugars: honey, bleached and raw sugar

 Vegetables: ginger, garlic, onion

 Meat: chicken, duck, beef, deer

 Fruits: pears, watermelon, lotus roots, mulberries